textileio/papers/draft.md

 [@kleppmannConflictFreeReplicatedJSON2017] that merges updates to a JSON document in a view Model's Reduder function.
-Libraries such as Automerge[^20] provide useful examples of reducer functions that make working with JSON CRDTs relatively straightforward, and implementations in other programming languages are also available [...].
-A practical example of using a JSON CRDT in Threads is given in [@sec:AccessControl], where it is used to represent updates to an ACL document defined as a default view Model, with interfaces defined for an access-controlled Threads implementation.
+Libraries such as Automerge[^20] provide useful examples of reducer functions that make working with JSON CRDTs relatively straightforward.

+A practical example of using CRDTs in Threads is given in [@sec:AccessControl], where they are used to represent updates to an ACL document.
+Textile provides a default ACL view Model, with interfaces defined for an *access-controlled* Threads implementation.
+In practice, an Observed Remove Map (ORMap) is used to compose a map of keys (PeerIDs) to Remove-Wins Observed-Remove Sets (RWORSet) [@almeidaDeltaStateReplicated2018].
+The benefit of using an ORMap in this context is that if updates to the ACL are made concurrently by separate Peers (with access), they will only affect the data of which a Peer is already aware.
+Similarly, an RWORSet is used such that concurrent edits will favor permissions *removal* over addition.
+While this is designed to reduce tampering with the ACL to some degree, it is important to note that Threads are designed for networks of collaborating peers, and does not specifically guard against bad actors or otherwise malicious peers[^malicious].

+[^malicious]: Though of course, more stringent ACL constraints could be built on top of Threads if one so chooses, including links to external *smart contract*-based ACls.

 Thread Extensions
 -----------------

-The Textile protocol provides a distributed framework for building shared, offline first, Stores that are fault tolerant[^21], eventually consistent, and scalable.
+The Threads protocol provides a distributed framework for building shared, offline first, Stores that are fault tolerant[^21], eventually consistent, and scalable.
 Any internal implementation details of a compliant Threads *client* may use any number of well-established design